Oryctes boas: Distribution

 Fabricius gave the type locality for Oryctes boas as Sierra Leone.
 The synonym species Geotrupes ferrugineus and Oryctes senegalensis have been described from South Africa and Senegal respectively, judging from the title of the description and the species name senegalensis.
 In his taxonomic review of Oryctes species, Sebö Endrödi provided the locations of > 700 specimens of O. boas which he had found in various museums and collections and which he had examined taxonomically.
-They were from 27 countries in sub-Saharan Africa: Angola, Benin, Burundi, Cameroon, Chad, DR Congo, Eritrea, Ethiopia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Kenya, Lesotho, Liberia, Madagascar, Namibia, Niger, Nigeria, Ruanda, Senegal, South Africa, "Sudan" (with the location 'Mossi', apparently referring to Mossi Kingdoms = Burkina Faso, previously part of French Sudan), Uganda, Tanzania, Togo and Zimbabwe, as well as from Yemen in the Near East.
+They were from 27 countries in sub-Saharan Africa: Angola, Benin, Burundi, Cameroon, Chad, DR Congo, Eritrea, Ethiopia, Ghana, Guinea, Guinea-Bissau, Ivory coast, Kenya, Lesotho, Liberia, Madagascar, Namibia, Niger, Nigeria, Rwanda, Senegal, South Africa, "Sudan" (with the location 'Mossi', apparently referring to Mossi Kingdoms = Burkina Faso, previously part of French Sudan), Uganda, Tanzania, Togo and Zimbabwe, as well as from Yemen in the Near East.
 These and other records show that O. boas can be found in almost all parts of sub-Saharan Africa and that it has been most often recorded in south-eastern parts, from Tanzania to eastern South Africa as well as in Madagascar.
 While Oryctes boas has not been established outside its native range in Africa, it has been regarded as being of quarantine concern and having an invasive potential in China.